-And in focussing on these areas, the Council is mindful that it must address today's challenges and begin to tackle tomorrows.
+In focussing on these areas, the Council is mindful that it must address today's challenges and begin to tackle tomorrow's.
 The Council has set out twenty commitments that, taken together, it believes will make Essex a stronger county.
 These commitments are focussed on outcomes that really matter for the quality of life for the people of Essex.